Charles C. Johnson: Holocaust denial

-In 2017, Johnson posted on a Reddit Ask Me Anything "I do not and never have believed the six million figure" (referring to the number of Jewish people killed in the Holocaust) and "I agree with [Holocaust denier] David Cole about Auschwitz and the gas chambers not being real."
-When Rep. Matthew Gaetz brought Johnson to President Donald Trump's 2018 State of the Union Address as a guest of Florida, the national director of the Anti-Defamation League cited these statements—along with Johnson's website WeSearchr having raised more than $150,000 for the legal defense of neo-Nazi propagandist Andrew Anglin and other actions—in urging Gaetz to "discontinue any association with Johnson and to publicly repudiate his views immediately".
+In 2017, Johnson wrote in a Reddit Ask Me Anything thread: "I do not and never have believed the six million figure"—referring to the number of Jewish victims of the Holocaust—and "I agree with [Holocaust denier] David Cole about Auschwitz and the gas chambers not being real."
+When Representative Matt Gaetz brought Johnson to President Donald Trump's 2018 State of the Union address as a guest of Florida, the national director of the Anti-Defamation League cited those statements (along with the fundraising by Johnson's website WeSearchr of more than $150,000 for the legal defense of neo-Nazi propagandist Andrew Anglin) in calling on Gaetz to "discontinue any association with Johnson and to publicly repudiate his views immediately."

 Sarah Unsicker

 Missouri state representative Sarah Unsicker, a Democrat, was stripped of her committee assignments in 2023 after she repeatedly posted a photo on social media of herself posing with Johnson.